langchain-ai/langgraph/docs/docs/cloud/how-tos/copy_threads.md

 # Copying Threads

-You may wish to copy an existing thread in order to keep the existing history and experiment with different runs in the future.
+You may wish to copy (i.e. "fork") an existing thread in order to keep the existing thread's history and create independent runs that do not affect the original thread.
+This guide shows how you can do that.

 ## Setup

-To copy a thread, we must first set up our client and also create a thread we wish to copy.
+This code assumes you already have a thread to copy.
+You can read about what a thread is [here](https://langchain-ai.github.io/langgraph/cloud/concepts/api/#threads) and learn how to stream a run on a thread in [these how-to guides](https://langchain-ai.github.io/langgraph/cloud/how-tos/#streaming).

 ### SDK initialization